 Some important tips to guide you through on your adventure to Solomons.

 Informal lightweight clothing is appropriate, including comfortable footwear.
-However, while beachwear is acceptable at the beach – and hotels and resorts – change into something more appropriate when out shopping in towns or visiting villages.
+While beachwear is acceptable at hotels and resorts, it is culturally appropriate to cover the thighs to your knee when in town or a village.

 When to travel

 The Solomon Islands is hot and humid all year round, with an average temperature of 27 degrees Celsius.
 There are two distinct seasons- a wet season from November to April and a dry season from May to October.
 The dry season is when rainfall, humidity and temperature are at their lowest.
 Cooling sea breezes help moderate temperatures on the coast all year round.